StrangeTcy/Statistics/README.md

 # Statistics

-Stuff related to the Stitistics course.
+Stuff related to the Statistics course.